idha1204/CoxDNN/README.md

 This is Python code for fittting Cox-DNN models for simulated data.
 The fitting procedure is below.
 1) Generation of simulated data
-2) Fit Cox-DNN models using Cox-DNN and DeepSurv.
+2) Fit Cox-based DNN models using "Cox-DNN" and "DeepSurv".
+3) In particular, to fit "Cox-DNN" and calculate the Brier Score, two new functions need to be
-Here, "Breslow loss function" is necessary for "Cox-DNN" and "Brier Score" is also necessary for computing the Brier Score.
+   specified: the "Breslow loss function" and the "Brier Score".